manussekhar/German_Notes/Grammatik/trennbare verben.md

 W-Element + suffix + subject + object + prefix
 When do you wake up ?
-Whan stahest du auf ?
+Wann stahest du auf ?